How to protect your employer brand during difficult times

 Equally, engage your staff in business matters that concern them.
 Valuing their input will cultivate an open and honest environment.
 If a decision impacts staff and their way of working, it is considerate to involve them.
 It is also advisable to welcome their opinions and take on board their concerns.
 Communication is vital – and mutually beneficial.
 Valued staff make for a more productive workplace.

 Likewise, transparency is key, especially in times of turmoil.
-By opening the lines of communication and removing workplace barriers in the process, there is a sense of shared responsibility.
+By opening the lines of communication and removing workplace barriers, there is a sense of shared responsibility.
 This allows both the employer and employees to feel less isolated.
 In turn they are less likely to speculate what other parties are thinking.
 Speculation leads to rumours, distrust and disengaged staff.

 Complicated or unfortunate circumstances don’t make for easy emails.
 Being open with your team when it matters can instil a sense of confidence with those around you.
 Rumours will fly in the absence of concrete information.
 Addressing concerns and quashing falsities as soon as possible will allow you to retain control of the narrative and be the official source.